WVUHPC/Introduction-HPC/_episodes/05-modules.md

 >    {: .source}
 >
 >
 >    At this point you should have received a list of errors, that is because even if the code is C++ it uses elements of the language that were not present at that time on C++ Specification.
 The code actually uses C++14 and only recent versions of GCC allows for these declarations.
-Lets check how many GCC compilers we have available on Spruce.
+Lets check how many GCC compilers we have available on Thorny Flat.
 >
 >    ~~~
 >    module avail lang/gcc